 We are not an insurance broker.
 We do not sell policies and we do not collect commissions.
 We help firms operate the controls underwriters score and produce the evidence package the application asks for.

-The control set that moves the most premium in 2026 — 24/7 MDR, identity threat detection, MFA enforcement, and workforce training — lines up with our Foundation and Protected tiers.
+The control set that appears most often on 2026 applications — 24/7 MDR, identity threat detection, MFA enforcement, and workforce training — lines up with our Foundation and Protected tiers.
 Foundation covers the endpoint and MDR layer.
-Protected adds ITDR and security awareness training, addressing the four heaviest premium-moving controls on most questionnaires.
+Protected adds ITDR and security awareness training, addressing the core control categories on many questionnaires.
 The law firm industry page lays out the full mapping.

 For firms renewing in the next 90 days, the two-week Cyber Insurance Readiness sprint maps each questionnaire control to evidence the carrier will accept, identifies the gaps most likely to block underwriting, and produces a clean evidence package.
 If you are not sure where you stand, the Assessment Tool is a faster way to scope the gap.